mengwei-lin/mengwei-lin.github.io/index.md

 I am a Ph.D. candidate in Applied Economics and Management at Cornell University.
 I am on the job market in the 2023-2024 academic year.
 Here is my [CV](lin_cv.pdf).
 You can reach me at ml2622(at)cornell.edu.

 My research interests are **Public Economics**, **Political Economy**, and **Firm Behavior**.
 I conduct research to understand the relationship between government and business, with a focus on China, Africa, and the US.

+I visited the Department of Economics at Harvard University for the academic year 2022-2023.